pelican-eggs/eggs/software/uptime-kuma/README.md

 After installation and successful start, browse to your <ip>:<port> and setup the Admin.

 ## Integrated Cloudflare Tunnel service
 If you want to use the integrated cloudflare Tunnel service, you need an other Image.
-Contakt me on Discord for the Image:
+Contact me on Discord for the Image:

 gOOvER#9999